Kotlin/kotlin-jupyter/docs/libraries.md

 }
 ```

+### Integration testing for the integration logic
+You may want to automatically check if your library integrates correctly into kernel.
+To achieve this, inherit your
+test class from `org.jetbrains.kotlinx.jupyter.testkit.JupyterReplTestCase` and use its methods to execute cells.
+Your library integration descriptors should be already on classpath and will be loaded automatically by the test logic,
+you don't need to use `%use` magic or `DependsOn` annotation to switch on your library.
+But you may use magics and
+annotations for other purposes, as usual.

+The artifact containing test templates is included automatically into `testImplementation` configuration if you
+use the Gradle plugin.
+You may turn this behavior off by setting `kotlin.jupyter.add.testkit` Gradle property
+to `false`.
+If you want to include this artifact into your build manually, you'll find the instructions
+[here][maven-search-testkit].

+For the examples of integration testing see `org.jetbrains.kotlinx.jupyter.testkit.test.JupyterReplTestingTest` in
+this repository or [related tests in DataFrame][dataframe-integration-tests].

 ### Integration using other build systems

 If you don't use Gradle as a build system, there is an alternative way.